carminechoi/A-Smart-Blappy-Fird/README.md

 # A-Smart-Blappy-Fird
+### Description
-Description  A Learning Project to familiarize with NEAT, Neural Networks, and Genetic Algorithms
+A fun, experimental project to familiarize with NEAT, Neural Networks, and Genetic Algorithms

 ### Prerequisites